twse/random-stuff/FontCreator Data Files and Registry Keys.md

 ### Automatic Metrics Wizard (`TAUTOMETRICSFORM`)
 The Professional Edition note is shown if the program is detected to be running the Home Edition (in the Professional Edition it is hidden).
 Version 10.0 includes three unused features (the features were dropped in version 11.0 & above).

-The third panel changes the advance width with check boxes to center the glyph and set the left side bearing at x=0 and a radio button to use monospaced glyph (it is only active when the Fixed option is selected).
+The third panel changes the advance width with check boxes to center the glyph/set the left side bearing at x=0 and a radio button to use monospaced metrics (it is only active when the Fixed option is selected).

 ### OpenType Designer (`TOPENTYPEDESIGNERFORM`)
 These buttons are shown when editing the GPOS kerning tables.
 The values at the beginning start with a capital D in square brackets.